Analysis | The deadliest year in U.S. history didn’t have to be so deadly

 Preliminary federal figures indicate that more than 3.2 million Americans will die over the course of 2020, the highest figure on record.
-It’s just a bit shy of 1 percent of the total population as of July 1, and about 1 in 10 of those deaths will be a function of covid-19.
+It’s just a bit shy of 1 percent of the total population as of July 1, and about 1 in 10 of those deaths will be a result of covid-19.

 That’s the primary context in which any discussion about how the pandemic has affected the United States should occur.
 Secondarily, we should consider how the number of new coronavirus infections correlates to that figure.
 At the moment, nearly two people are dying of covid-19 each minute, a function of a massive surge in the number of new infections that began in mid-September.